-In addition to the emergency conservation activities in the national parks, national monuments, and other areas directly under its supervision, the National Park Service is charged with the administration of the emergency conservation work in State, county, and metropolitan parks, because the same principles of conservation for complete preservation govern all these classes of reservations.
-Similarly, the Civilian Conservation Corps assigned to work on the State forests are under the direction of the United States Forest Service, for upon wise conservation of tree stands in them, as in our national forests, rests the hope of a continuance of our national wood supply, one of our most important natural resources.
+In addition to the emergency conservation activities in the 65 camps in the national parks and monuments (as approved June 15, 1933; others to be designated later), the National Park Service has been charged with the administration of the conservation work in 111 camps in the military parks and the State, county, and metropolitan sections, because the same principles of conservation for complete preservation govern all these classes of reservations.
+Similarly, the Civilian Conservation Corps assigned to work on the State forests are under the direction of the United States Forest Service, where upon wise conservation of tree stands rests the hope of a continuance of our national wood supply, one of our most important natural resources.